SolarCarChallenge/pi-top/README.md

 ## About this site

 GitHub is a collaberative site.
 Here you can find examples of code that you can borrow (fork) to help develop your own idea.
-You can also contribute (commit) to other peoples projects help them create a better product.
+You can also contribute (pull request) to other peoples projects help them create a better product.

-You will find examples of code that you can use to assist you.
+The Solar Car Challenge staff have developed some applications to assist.
+You can use them as is, or customize them to your specific needs.
+You can also contribute your own applications to help improve the race.

+## Applications
+1. Telemetry TX - This is the program loaded on the arduino that collects telemetry in the solar car and transimits it to the pi-top
+2. Telemetry RX - This program runs on the pi-top.
+It recieves the data from the car, stores it, and displays it to the user.